Poojaryp/Sales-Performance-Dashboard-using-Power-BI/README.md

 # Power-BI Dashboards
-Developed a comprehensive sales performance dashboard for a retail company using Power BI.
-The dashboard incorporated data from multiple sources, including sales transactions, customer demographics, and product inventory.
-Implemented various visualizations and interactive features to provide actionable insights on sales trends, customer segmentation, and product performance.
-Collaborated with cross-functional teams to gather requirements, design the data model, and create compelling visualizations.
+Developed a comprehensive sales performance and HR Analytics dashboard using Power BI.
+This project analyzes employee attrition rates and related factors impacting organizational growth.
+Steps include data extraction, transforming data using Power Query, loading into Power BI, implementing DAX functions for calculations, defining KPIs like employee count and average age, and visualizing insights through a compelling dashboard.